decred/dcrwallet/README.md

 Wallet clients interact with the wallet using one of two RPC servers:

-  1. A legacy JSON-RPC server inspired by the Bitcoin Core rpc server
+  1. A JSON-RPC server inspired by the Bitcoin Core rpc server

      The JSON-RPC server exists to ease the migration of wallet applications from Core, but complete compatibility is not guaranteed.
 Some portions of